shantanusaha108/SnakeGame/README.md

 # 🐍 Snake Game

 **Classic Snake game coded entirely from scratch in C++ using OpenGL, GLFW, and GLAD.**
-All game logic, rendering, and input handling are implemented manually, without using any game engines.
-A pure graphics programming and game logic exercise!
+Every aspect of the game from rendering the snake and food, handling keyboard input, detecting collisions, to managing the game loop is implemented manually, without relying on any game engines.
+This project is a complete exercise in graphics programming and game logic, demonstrating low-level control over rendering and gameplay mechanics.

 ---